 Step 4: Confirm the connection between your laptop and eGPU has been established, and that's it.

-VLC is just a versatile media player that has a lot of functionality, but what's best about it is its ability to playback several video formats.
+VLC is just a versatile media player with a lot of functionality, but what's best about it is its ability to playback several video formats.
 It also supports most video codecs, so if the limitations aren't from your computer, always try VLC.

 Step 1: Download the VLC media player from here.